Rhys-Davies/rtb-sim/README.md

     This code is provided as-is under an MIT License.
 Have fun! :)

-## Notes/TODO:
+## TODO:
+    * Add support for VREP 3.5
     * Seperate the classes representing the diffBot and TRS youBot into their repective repositories.
     * @Folder method of defining VREP.m class.
 This would make it easier to add factory methods for new object types.
       E.g. @newobjtypefactory.m in @VREP.
 Would allow factory methods to be provided in packages containing new object types without
       overwriting/modifying the VREP.m file.
     * Rework Image Sensor handling.
-There are currently 5 classes representing variations of Image Sensor operations, this seems a bit
+There are currently 5 classes representing variations of Image Sensor operations, this seems
-      redundant.
+      a bit redundant.